asgray/asgray.github.io/README.md

 TODO:

-- finalize layouts for project pages
-- finalize layouts for blog posts
-- populate About page
+- populate and format About page